Native bees

 What species of bee is at the zoo?

-The stingless bee species at Bundaberg Zoo are called Austroplebeia australis, a special group of bees endemic to Australia and New Guinea.
+The stingless bee species at the zoo are called Austroplebeia australis, a special group of bees endemic to Australia and New Guinea.
 In Australia, you can find them from the north coast of New South Wales, through Queensland and the Northern Territory, and across to the Kimberly in Western Australia.
 They are black with a row of four cream marks on their thorax (the area just behind their head) and they don’t like the cold that much, only appearing once the temperature reaches 20 degrees Celsius.

 Will the bee's honey be harvested?